apike/allenpike.com/_posts/2023-08-31-make-the-thing-a-link.md

 So we want to link the thing, but sometimes “the thing” is not a noun.
 Often, it’s a verb – a call for action.
 A tired page might say:

-> If you have more than 3 octopi, a Q4237 form is required to be filed on [this Central Services page](https://www.youtube.com/watch?v=V-yXL-LDMyg).
+> To keep more than 3 octopi, a Q4237 form is required to be filed on [this Central Services page](https://www.youtube.com/watch?v=V-yXL-LDMyg).

 What is the thing that matters here?
 A Central Services page?
 The cephalopods?
 No, it’s *filing the form*.
 The thing you link, in any given text, should describe the user’s intent.
 So let’s level that up:

-> If you have more than 3 octopi, Central Services requires you to [file a Q4237 form](https://www.youtube.com/watch?v=V-yXL-LDMyg).
+> To keep more than 3 octopi, Central Services requires you to [file a Q4237 form](https://www.youtube.com/watch?v=V-yXL-LDMyg).

 Great.
 Now, if you’re unlucky enough to need to file that form, your eyes and pointing device immediately jump where they need to go.